LearnWeb3DAO/Layer2/README.md

 In optimistic rollups, batches of transaction data are posted to the main chain and presumed to be **valid by default** (hence the name optimistic) but can be challenged by other users.

-Theoretically, anyone can challenge them by submitting a claim, also known as fraud proof, to prove that a batch committed to the chain contained invalid state transitions.
+Theoretically, anyone can challenge them by submitting a claim (also known as fraud proof) to prove that a batch committed to the chain contained invalid state transitions.
 If the fraud proof is valid, these invalid state transitions would be rolled back.
 If nobody challenges the transaction, it will be committed to the main chain.
 To give users enough time to challenge transactions, there is a long wait time between a transaction being posted to it being committed on the main chain, typically a few days but as long as a week.
 During this time, you cannot withdraw your funds to the main chain.

 It's important to note that when a challenge happens, the main chain can always verify the authenticity of transactions in the potential block.
 But these verifications take work and therefore fees.